 - (a) Generally.
 Fences are generally considered as conflicting with the open mountain character of the Town and can conflict with the movement of wildlife and surface water flows.
 Fences are, however, recognized as serving certain common residential needs such as containment of pet animals and demarcation of areas for recreational or other activities.
 For these purposes, fences are generally prohibited within the Town unless the fence meets the requirements of this Section and is installed in accordance with this Section and, in such case, a fence is an accessory improvement to an existing lawful dwelling unit.
 A fence shall not be authorized absent an existing lawful dwelling unit on the same lot. - (b) Permit Required.
 All fences require issuance of a permit issued by the Town pursuant to Chapter 16C of the Land Use Code.
-Moreover, fences have historically required the issuance of a permit prior to the adoption of the Land Use Code.
+Moreover, fences have historically required the issuance of a permit prior to the adoption of the Land Use Code. or issued pursuant to any prior Town law or regulation.
 Fences constructed without issuance of a permit are declared a nuisance and shall be subject to penalty and/or removal in accordance with the Municipal Code.